Context and Motivation

 parse_las_header(sys.argv[1])

-# Method 2: Zero-Dependency Fallback with struct
+# Zero-Dependency Fallback with struct

 python